 Nurse visits = $30 (ALL)

-Also, ask about our cash pricing for labs.
+Also, ask about our cash pricing for labs and medications.
 We might be able to save you some cash.

 The amount you pay for your health insurance